-Sometimes our travel life is our social life.
+Sometimes our travel is our social life.

-But our journeys aren’t just about travel — they are also a very important part of our social fabric whether we want to believe they are or not.
-In fact, if we were to sell our journeys we planned and have nothing to do with it, many of us would miss the very real social connection we took for granted.
+But our journeys aren’t just about travel — they are also a very important part of our social fabric.
+Whether we want to believe they are or not.
+In fact, if we were to sell our journeys we planned and have nothing to do with it.
+Many of us would miss the very real social connection we took for granted.

 We’re in the happiness with our peers navigating some of the most trying moments of our lives all day, every day.
 That shared experience creates a powerful bond of trust, vulnerability, and triumph that we frankly rarely get with anyone else we meet.
 Journeys are not incidental.